gleechi/gleechi.github.io/pages/0.13.0/unity/unity_get_started_objects.content.md

 The following two conditions have to be met:

 1. The {% include tooltip.html tooltip="GameObject" text="GameObject" %} must have a MeshRenderer component (representing the actual 3D shape data) assigned to it.
 2. The source of that MeshRenderer must have the "Read/Write enabled" checkbox checked in the model inspector.
-You can either do that manually or use the "VirtualGrasp → Utilities → Make Interactables Readable" helper function after you have equipped your objects with VG_Articulations.
+You can either do that manually or use the "VirtualGrasp → Make Interactables Readable" helper function after you have equipped your objects with VG_Articulations.

 Only the MeshRenderer on that {% include tooltip.html tooltip="GameObject" text="GameObject" %} will be interactable, i.e. no MeshRenderers in the hierarchy below it.